Wells Fargo Reflect Card Review

-Wells Fargo Reflect℠ Card: The Longest Intro 0% Interest Period We've Seen
+Wells Fargo Reflect℠ Card: One Of The Longest Intro 0% Interest Periods Available

 Director and personal finance analyst for The Ascent by The Motley Fool.
 He has 15 years of finance experience and holds an MBA from George Washington University.